COVID-19 lockdown in the United Kingdom: England

-The early 2020 lockdown left a significant impact on the economy, resulting in shrinking it by a fifth, i.e. 20%.
-The "circuit-breaker" lockdown, which is expected to be relatively less intense could hit the economy by 5% or more.
-As per Capital Economics, the estimated time required for the economy to get back to the pre-pandemic levels is a year to 2023.

 The slogan changed to "Stay Alert, Control the Virus, Save Lives" and those who could not work from home, including specifically construction and manufacturing workers, were encouraged to return to work albeit avoiding the use of public transport.
 Additionally, the once-a-day limit on exercise was lifted.
 The COVID-19 threat level system was introduced, and the "Stay Home" phase was announced to be equivalent to Level 4 (where 1 meant "COVID-19 is not known to be present in the UK", and 5 meant "The circulation of COVID-19 is high and rising exponentially and there is a material risk of healthcare being overwhelmed").

 On 13 May 2020, those in England were allowed to meet one other person not from their household outside whilst maintaining a 2-metre social distance, and from 28 May groups of up to six from different households were allowed to meet outside, keeping a safe distance.

 From 1 June 2020, English primary schools were encouraged to re-open to Reception, Year 1 and Year 6, and extremely vulnerable people shielding at home were advised it was safe to go outside for once-daily, socially-distanced exercise, for the first time in approximately two months.

 From 15 June 2020, non-essential retail reopened, and English secondary schools were asked to prepare to provide Year 10 and Year 12 students with some face-to-face meetings to support their home learning for essential upcoming exams the next year.
 It also became mandatory to wear face coverings in healthcare settings and on public transport.

 On 24 June, the Government issued long-awaited guidance documents to pubs, bars, restaurants, hotels and other licensed premises, detailing how licensed premises could open safely whilst minimising the risk of spreading COVID-19 (applicable to England only).